-Now let us have an overview on the good, bad and ugly side of concierge medicine.
+Now let us have an overview of the good, bad and ugly side of concierge medicine.

 Considering the goods to the doctors from the concierge medicine practice includes a healthy workplace environment, stress-free and hassle-free, can emotionally connect with the patients and develop a strong bond socially and mentally, and most importantly have space to enjoy personal commitments.
 The most important upsides of concierge practice are the limit to the patients per day which is attached with augmentation in pay.
 With no hurry, the doctors can pay heed to the problems of patients and can provide personalized care.
 Finally, there will be no delay in processing insurance papers as the limited number of patients file can be managed easily by the doctor.

 Concierge medicine is really a magical formula for the affluent class who can afford to spend extra on the medicine.
-But will this concept work the same for mid-income group.
+But will this concept work the same for the mid-income group?
 A study by the American Academy of Private Physicians claims that near about 5000 physicians practice concierge medicine today.
 This number is increasing day by day because of the alluring benefits causing an impact on the masses.
-The number of physicians providing general healthcare services to the oodles has decreased causing over burden of work pressure on the left out and thus impacting the quality of healthcare services.
+The number of physicians providing general healthcare services to the oodles has decreased causing overburden of work pressure on the left out and thus impacting the quality of healthcare services.